gowthamrao/rameritrade/README.md

-capabilities of a major brokerage firm such as IRAs, multiple accounts, etc. InteractiveBrokers requires the IB workstation to be open and active which can make it hard to build automated trading strategies using CRON jobs on a linux server (e.g. AWS).
+capabilities of a major brokerage firm such as IRAs, multiple accounts, etc. InteractiveBrokers requires the IB workstation to be open and active which can make it hard to build automated trading strategies using tools like CRON jobs.
 Using the TD API you can fully automate trade execution across multiple accounts and multiple log ins, assuming you have access and permission to do so.
 This can be a great way to dollar cost average into the market for an IRA\!

-The authentication process takes a few steps and requires a manual log in (see process description below), but once initial authentication is granted, all API calls can be fully automated without needing to manually log in again.
+The initial authentication requires a few manual steps, but once initial authorization is granted, all API calls can be fully automated without needing to manually log in again.
 Additionally, because of the use of tokens and a middle layer App, user name and passwords never need to be entered into the R code.
 This can help protect the security of accounts assuming tokens are stored securely.

 ### Disclosure